Best IoT Wearables

 Spes and Grassi

 Spes the technology company and Italian protection clothes manufacturer Grassi joined forces in the startup initiative to create an ultimate IoT wearable for the industrial environment.
-The companies have built
+The companies have built a smart sensor jacket which could provide safety for the wearers.

 The jacket tracks a range of human body parameters such as hydration and body position as well as environmental conditions, for example, the concentration of harmful gases in the air.
 It’s equipped with emergency signals and a range of features to report a user about the danger and help avoid it.
 Additionally, it’s connected to the control room for guided management and sending data in real-time for remote monitoring and analytics.